amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 not have noted the bottle cap, and so on, But they were all there just as they were, and so I caught a glimpse of an energetic substantiality possessed by each of these things, things that I generally saw as inert.
-This opening was made possible by the fortuity of that particular configuration, but also, per- haps, by a certain anticipatory readiness—a perceptual style congenial to the possibility of thing-power.
-For I came upon the glove-pod-rat-cap-stick with Thoreau in my head, who had encouraged me to practice “the discipline of looking always at what is to be seen,” and also with Merleau-Ponty, whose Phenomenology of Perception had disclosed “‘an immanent or incipient sig- nificance in the living body [which] extends, . . .to the whole sensible world,” and had shown me how “our gaze, prompted by the experience of our own body, will discover in all other ‘objects’ the miracle of expression.”””
+This opening was made possible by the fortuity of that particular configuration, but also, perhaps, by a certain anticipatory readiness—a perceptual style congenial to the possibility of thing-power.
+For I came upon the glove-pod-rat-cap-stick with Thoreau in my head, who had encouraged me to practice “the discipline of looking always at what is to be seen,” and also with Merleau-Ponty, whose Phenomenology of Perception had disclosed “‘an immanent or incipient significance in the living body [which] extends, . . .to the whole sensible world,” and had shown me how “our gaze, prompted by the experience of our own body, will discover in all other ‘objects’ the miracle of expression.”””